1. Summary of material accounting policies

 Interest income on financial assets at amortised cost is calculated using the effective interest method is recognised in the standalone statement of profit and loss as part of other income.

-Refer note 1a(n) for the other accounting policies relevant to financial instruments.
+Refer note 1A(n) for the other accounting policies relevant to financial instruments.

-1a.
+1A.
 Summary of other accounting policies

 This note provides a list of other accounting policies adopted in the preparation of these standalone financial statements to the extent they have not already been disclosed as part of material accounting policy information (refer note 1).
 These policies have been consistently applied to all the years presented, unless otherwise stated.

-(a) Property, plant & equipment
+(a) Property, plant and equipment

-The cost comprises purchase price, borrowing costs if capitalization criteria are met, directly attributable cost of bringing the asset to its working condition and location for the intended use.
+The cost comprises purchase price, borrowing costs if capitalisation criteria are met, directly attributable cost of bringing the asset to its working condition and location for the intended use.
 Any trade discounts and rebates are deducted in arriving at the purchase price.
 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-The
+The carrying amount of any component accounted for as a separate asset is derecognised when replaced.

 The present value of the expected cost for decommissioning of an asset after its use is included in the cost of the respective asset, if the recognition criteria for a provision are met.